Community Paediatric Service

 Conditions NOT covered by the service are:

-• Behavioural support/medical input for emotional behaviour difficulties/sleep in the absence of a neuro-developmental condition (note: melatonin is not first line management) – (consider health visitor/public health nurse/Solihull Approach/Early Help – see leaflets and links below).
+• Behavioural support/medical input for emotional behaviour difficulties/sleep in the absence of a neuro developmental condition (note melatonin is not first line management).
+Consider health visitor/public health nurse/Solihull Approach/Early Help.
+See Help, Support and Resources.

-• Assessment for Dyslexia (or other specific learning difficulties) – seek information and support through SENCo/SENDIASS (see links below).
+• Assessment for dyslexia (or other specific learning difficulties).
+Seek information and support through SENCo/SENDIASS.
+See Help, Support and Resources.

-• Assessment of children with coordination difficulties over the age of five years (e.g., dyspraxia/developmental coordination disorder) – refer to occupational therapy.
+• Assessment of children with coordination difficulties over the age of 5 years (e.g., dyspraxia/developmental coordination disorder).
+Refer to occupational therapy.

-• Support for deterioration of behaviour as part of a previous diagnosis of ASD in the absence of concerns about physical health or new neuro development concern (consider Early Help, Chat Autism, Autism Space, National Autistic Society Leicester for home needs and SENCo/SENDIASS for school needs, see links below).
+• Support for deterioration of behaviour as part of a previous diagnosis of ASD in the absence of concerns about physical health or new neuro development concern.
+Consider Early Help, Chat Autism, Autism Space, National Autistic Society Leicester for home needs and SENCo/SENDIASS for school needs.
+See Help, Support and Resources.

 • Assessment of significant emotional and behavioural difficulties in school age children, unless as part of a formal assessment of special educational needs.